lyphardlu/lyphardlu/README.md

 - 👋 Hi, I’m @lyphardlu
+- The Creator of stockATM
-- 👀 I’m interested in coding
+- 👀 I have more than 15 year working experience in software programming

 <!---
 lyphardlu/lyphardlu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.